palatable/lambda/README.md

 <a name="community">Community</a>
 -----
-There are some open-sourced community projects that also leverage or extend _lambda_: these projects are listed below.
+There are some open-sourced community projects that depend on _lambda_ for their own functionality: these projects are listed below (note that these projects are _not_ affiliated with lambda, and have their own maintainers).
 If you use _lambda_ in your own open-sourced project, feel free to create an issue and I'll be happy to review the project and add it to this section!

 - [Enhanced Iterables](https://github.com/kschuetz/enhanced-iterables) - Kevin Schuetz [@kschuetz](https://github.com/kschuetz)
 - [Collection Views](https://github.com/kschuetz/collection-views) - Kevin Schuetz [@kschuetz](https://github.com/kschuetz)